javiorfo/steams/README.md

 ## Caveats
 - This library requires Go 1.23+
 - Contains several streams (called steams) using iterators, so the streams are mostly lazy.
+- Version 1 is a more Javaish approach, version 2 is a more Rustish approach (so to say and considering what Go allows).

 ## Insstallation
 ```bash